 Gross receipts.
 Gross receipts are the income you receive from your business.
 You should keep supporting documents that show the amounts and sources of your gross receipts.
-Examples of documents that show gross receipts include:
+Documents that show gross receipts include the following.

-- Cash register tapes,
+- Cash register tapes.

-- Bank deposit slips,
+- Bank deposit slips.

-- Receipt books.
+- · Receipt books.

-- · Invoices,
+- Invoices.

-- · Credit card charge slips, and
+- Credit card charge slips.

 - Forms 1099-MISC.

 Purchases.
 Purchases are the items you buy and resell to customers.
 If you are a manufacturer or producer, this includes the cost of all raw materials or parts purchased for manufacture into finished products.
 Your supporting documents should show the amount paid and that the amount was for purchases.
-Examples of documents for purchases include:
+Documents for purchases include the following.

-- Canceled checks,
+- Canceled checks.

-- · Cash register tape receipts,
+- Cash register tape receipts.

-- · Credit card sales slips, and
+- Credit card sales slips.

 - Invoices.